firebase/firebase-js-sdk/.changeset/chilly-emus-sit.md

 '@firebase/app': patch
 ---

-App - provide better checks for the existence of the internal heartbeat cache to help debug issues in Opera.
+App - provide a more robust check to cover more cases of empty heartbeat data.